Cloud: Is Your Cloud Vendor Ready for You?

 By Jim Lundy

-Today, there are many ways to leverage Cloud with SaaS applications being the main one.
-There are some surprisingly basic things that sometimes are not happening when it comes to Cloud.
-Often this has to do with shortcuts in how SaaS applications are deployed and managed in a Cloud.
-Getting smart about some of things that are implied and basic (but often don’t happen), is the first step to understand before deciding to evaluate Cloud providers and their applications.
-This includes things like Diesel Generator backup power (see related post about Diesel Generators, Amazon and Cloud Computing).
+Today, there are many ways to leverage cloud with SaaS applications being the main one.
+There are some surprisingly basic things that sometimes are not happening when it comes to cloud.
+Often, this has to do with shortcuts in how SaaS applications are deployed and managed in a cloud.
+Getting smart about some of the things that are implied and basic (but often don’t happen) is the first step to understand before deciding to evaluate cloud providers and their applications.
+This includes things like Diesel Generator backup power (see related post about Diesel Generators, Amazon, and Cloud Computing).

 Cloud Security Basics

 Google didn’t add SSL to its email service until 2010, shortly after they were hacked.
 There are many other vendors out there proclaiming to be SaaS, but they don’t do some of the basics to secure the content or even the SaaS application you are licensing from them.
 Sounds basic, but SSL enablement of applications is a must do.
 Making mobile apps SSL compliant is also something to check.
 If the end points aren’t secure, then getting access to the application and then your content is fairly easy.
 This isn’t limited to start-ups.
 Large vendors also have security issues that go unnoticed.

 Also, increasingly, enterprises need to start managing their multiple cloud-based applications through unified identity management from providers such as Okta, McAfee, IBM, and others.